-CNN Input Data Configuration Method for Fault Diagnosis of Three-Phase Induction Motors Based on D-Axis Current in the D-Q Synchronous Reference Frame
+CNN Input Data Configuration Method for Fault Diagnosis of Three-Phase Induction Motors Based on D-Axis Current in D-Q Synchronous Reference Frame

 Read the full article See related articles